Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 Both the power blocks and the 5 fans have connectors to the pcb making them detachable.
 The fan's can be easily popped outcome out, and come off as a single block.
-In practive only 4 fan's are needed for opperation, the 5th is redudant, so one fan block can safely be removed at any time during operation.
+In practice only 4 fan's are needed for operation, the 5th is redundant, so one fan block can safely be removed at any time during operation.

 {{< figure
     src="images/d2020/fan.jpg"
-    caption="Detachable fan blocks, these were detached when the switch was not in opperation" alt="cute fan block connectors"
+    caption="Detachable fan blocks, these were detached when the switch was not in operation" alt="cute fan block connectors"
     >}}

 ## FPGA

-Intrsetingly this PCB also features 4 Lattice FPGA's of the `MachXO2` family.
+Interestingly this PCB also features 4 Lattice FPGA's of the `MachXO2` family.

 {{< figure
     src="images/d2020/fpga.jpg"